-Here are the top 10 mobile SEO mistakes you need to avoid if you want to earn better positions in the SERPs, drive more traffic to your mobile site, and keep your mobile visitors happy.
+Here are 10 mobile SEO mistakes you should avoid to ensure you remain in the SERPs, drive more traffic to your site, and keep visitors happy no matter what device they’re using.

-- Check your hosting solution: Cheap third-party hosting solutions won’t give you the site speed you need to host huge volumes of traffic.
-This is especially true for e-commerce.
+- Check your hosting solution: Cheap third-party hosting solutions won’t give you the site speed you need to host vast volumes of traffic.
+This is especially true for ecommerce.

-- Check your progress: Use Google’s PageSpeed Insights as a quick and easy check of your website’s performance.
+- Check your progress: Use Google’s PageSpeed Insights or Lighthouse as a quick and easy check of your website’s performance.

-As of January 10, Google announced that “pages where content is not easily accessible to a user on the transition from the mobile search results may not rank as high.”
-However, as Glenn Gabe of G-Squared Interactive noted, it hasn’t had a huge impact.
+“pages where content is not easily accessible to a user on the transition from the mobile search results may not rank as high.”

 Any page that provides a poor user experience could rank lower in organic search.
 This includes:

-- Popups that cover a page’s main content, regardless of whether that occurs as soon as a user clicks through from Google search results or occurs as users scroll through the page
+- Popups that cover a page’s primary content, regardless of whether that occurs as soon as a user clicks through from Google search results or occurs as users scroll through the page.

 Note that there are some exceptions to this rule.
 Interstitial ads that are not adversely affected by the new ranking signal include: